jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 ### 63 What happens when interim recall order made
 (1) When an interim recall order is made, the chairperson or a panel convenor (as the case may be) must issue a warrant in the prescribed form for the arrest of the offender and for the offender to be detained in a prison pending the determination of the application for recall.
-(2) At any time after a warrant is issued under subsection (1), a member of the police may arrest the offender, whether or not the member has possession of the warrant, for the purpose of returning the offender to a prison.
+(2) At any time after a warrant is issued under subsection (1), a constable may arrest the offender, whether or not the constable has possession of the warrant, for the purpose of returning the offender to a prison.
 (3) On, or as soon as practicable after, being taken into custody following the issue of a warrant under subsection (1), the offender must be given a copy of the recall application and a notice that—
   (a) specifies the date on which the application is to be determined; and (b) advises the offender of his or her right to appear before the Board and to state his or her case in person or through counsel; and